-The family complained to the regulator, and the oral surgeon contacted Dental Protection.
+The family complained to AHPRA, and the oral surgeon contacted Dental Protection.
 He was particularly concerned as his records of the patient's treatment were somewhat brief and generally of a low standard.
 However, with assistance from Dental Protection, the member was able to show that he had ordered specialist reports and that the developing neuroma had been missed in the original scan.
 It was put forward that the responsibility for failing to diagnose the tumour was not the oral surgeon's.
 We then worked closely with the member on developing a CPD programme around record keeping so that, by the time of the hearing, he was able to demonstrate that he had shown insight and taken steps to remediate.

-Naturally the member was keen to emphasise in his response to the Dental Council how distraught he was at hearing the news, but he did not consider the complaint showed any wrongdoing on his part.
-This was recognised by the Dental Council and the case was dismissed.
+Naturally the member was keen to emphasise in his response how distraught he was at hearing the news, but he did not consider the complaint showed any wrongdoing on his part.
+This was recognised and there was no impact upon his registration.